Goldilocks meets Santa as global stocks power to best month in three years

 BROAD BASED

-November's equity rally has been broad based, with Wall Street's S&P 500 .SPX 8.6% higher on the month and Europe's Stoxx 600 index .STOXX adding 6%.
-Global growth stocks in high-tech sectors are up 11% .dMIWO0000GNUS while value stocks, which are mainly in cyclical industries and offer high dividends, have gained 6.5% .dMIWO0000VNUS.
+November's equity rally has been broad based, with Wall Street's S&P 500 .SPX 8.5% higher on the month and Europe's Stoxx 600 index .STOXX adding 6%.
+Global growth stocks in high-tech sectors are up 11% .dMIWO0000GNUS while value stocks, which are mainly in cyclical industries and offer high dividends, have gained around 6.7% .dMIWO0000VNUS.

 Major central banks have jacked up rates by a hefty 3,965 bps since late 2021 and investors sense a peak has been reached.

-Traders are already pricing roughly 100 bps of Fed and ECB rate cuts next year while most big economies have paused rate rises to see how much the tightening bites.
+Traders are already pricing over 100 bps of Fed and ECB rate cuts next year while most big economies have paused rate rises to see how much the tightening bites.

 "We've now had this rebound (in equities) and what we need to see is tangible supporting evidence that this is not a head fake policy pivot," said Zurich Insurance Group chief market strategist Guy Miller.